blippar/blippar-ar-sdk/faq.md

 # Support and Updates

-## Do I have to integrate the SDK in an app myself or Blippar team help?
+## Do I have to integrate the SDK in an app myself or can the Blippar team help?

-We are able to help you with building a new app, either through the Blippar team or through an external partner.
-However, if you’re looking to embed the SDK in an existing app, it is highly recommended to work directly with the team who originally built your app.
+If you’re looking to embed the Blippar SDK in an existing app, it is highly recommended that you work directly with the app development team who originally built your app.
+If you do not have an app yet, Blippar offers white-label app development services and we can integrate the Blippar SDK for you.
+Please [get in touch](https://www.blippar.com/contact-us#contact_form) for more information.

 ## I need some more help!